 How to Approach Prospective Conversation Partners

 Be committed to practicing English.
 Have a topic in mind.
-Look for someone who seems available to talk.
 Don’t hesitate!
-Walk up to the person and:
+When you find a person available to talk with:

 - Introduce yourself.
 Say, “Hello.
 My name is ____.
 I’m new here, and I am hoping to improve my English.
 Can you talk with me for a few minutes?”